(Updated upto July 4, 2014)

-In case of additional overseas direct investments by the Indian promoter to it’s WOS which is made at premium or discount, the concept of valuation as indicated above shall be applicable.
+In case of additional overseas direct investments by the Indian party in it’s JV / WOS, whetherat premium or discount or face value, the concept of valuation, as indicated above, shall be applicable.

 Q.17.
-Can one freely creates a pledge/mortgage/hypothecation/charge on immovable/moveable property or other financial assets of Indian party/group companies in favour of a non- resident entity?
+Can one freely creates a pledge/mortgage/hypothecation/charge on immovable/moveable property or other financial assets of Indian party/group companies in favour of a non- resident?

-A. Prior permission of the Reserve Bank is required for creating such a charge on immovable/moveable property or other financial assets of the Indian parent / group companies.
+A. Prior permission of the Reserve Bank is required for creating such a charge on immovable/moveable property or other financial assets of the Indian party / group companies.

 Q.18.
 Are overseas investments freely allowed in all the countries and are there any restrictions regarding the currency of investment?

-A. Investment in Pakistan is prohibited.
+A. Investment in Pakistan is allowed under the approval route.
 Investments in Nepal can be only in Indian Rupees.
 Investments in Bhutan are allowed in Indian Rupees and in freely convertible currencies.